 -

 - BEATLES IN THE PARK > The 21st annual Fab 4 tribute show and arts fundraiser is scheduled for Saturday, July 19th.
 Mark Your Calendars.
+By popular demand, Joe Bagale and his Beatles cover band take the stage this year.
+This is the only show that is a paid event as the singular fundraising concert for the San Anselmo Arts Commission.
+Have fun and support local art.
+Tickets on Sale Now > CLICK HERE

-NORTH BAY FOODIE & HOSPITALITY GOSSIP:
+NORTH BAY FOODIE & HOSPITALITY RUMORS & UPDATES:

-- MASHING: HenHouse and Fort Point Brewing come together to move forward in an announcement on their Facebook page, HenHouse Brewing notes that Fort Point will be closing their Fort Point namesake location at the Presidio to brew with HenHouse.
+- MASHED: HenHouse and Fort Point Brewing come together to move forward in an announcement on their Facebook page, HenHouse Brewing notes that Fort Point will be closing their Fort Point namesake location at the Presidio to brew with HenHouse.
 Be it distribution or brand, it’s an interesting play with two Bay Area powerhouses.
 See their Instagram post for more info > CLICK HERE

 - LARKSPUR RESTAURANT Don Antonio’s (next to D.J.
 Cuisine and kind of across from Picco) closed a few months back.
 Rumor has it that an SF restaurateur (behind the now closed “Berber” Moroccan cabaret) has taken the lease, applied for liquor license, and.. well, that’s as far as the rumor got.

-- DOMO ARIGATO: In addition to the raging success of Kuro Nami here in SA, Petaluma’s “Paradise Sushi” opened earlier this year in the old Sushi To Dai for location on 4th Street in San Rafael, and now, former Dai chef traveled a mile down the road and took over Taqueria Cancun turning it into Maru Jun, now open.
+- DOMO ARIGATO: In addition to the raging success of Kuro Nami Japanese Kitchen here in SA, Petaluma’s “Paradise Sushi” opened earlier this year in the old Sushi To Dai for location on 4th Street in San Rafael, and now, former Dai chef traveled a mile down the road and took over Taqueria Cancun turning it into Maru Jun, now open.
 Congratulations BTW to Kuro Nami Japanese Kitchen for their wins in the 2025 Marin IJ “Best New Restaurant in Marin County.”

 - THE PARTY EXPANDS in Sonoma County as the popular Petaluma “Brewsters” takes over the lagoon setting brewery site the old Bear Republic in Rohnert Park.
 Bold move.
 Party On.